CodePartnersMD/MD301-guide/curriculum/02-jquery-selectors-events/challenges/README.md

 Primitive types are always passed by value, and Object types are always passed by reference.

-Let's look at a some examples.
+Let's look at some examples.

 ```javascript
 let line1 = "Where now?" // The string literal is immutable.
 The variable `line1` points to it.